upenn-libraries/apotheca/rails_app/README.md

 To generate some example items in a local development environment:

-1. Start a shell in the finding aids discovery app, see [interacting-with-the-application](#interacting-with-the-application)
+1. Start a shell in the apotheca app, see [interacting-with-the-application](#interacting-with-the-application)
 2. Run rake tasks:
 ```bash
 bundle exec rake apotheca:generate_samples